th-in-gs/SwitchDualShockAdapter/doc/Log 1.md

 ![An Arduino with an Evil Mad Science ISP shield attached, and an ATmega8A in the socket.](ArduinoISP.jpeg)

-An "ArduinoISP" sketch comes as an example in the Arduino IDE - you just load it onto an Arduino in the usual manner, attach the shield, and, boom, you've got yourself a ATMega programmer.
+An "ArduinoISP" sketch comes as an example in the Arduino IDE - you just load it onto an Arduino in the usual manner, attach the shield, and, boom, you've got yourself a ATmega programmer.
 Attach it to a computer with USB, put the ATmega chip you want to program in the socket, and you can write your program onto to the chip.

 Instead of this setup, if we were going for more extreme minimalism, we could also set up [an Arduino, a breadboard, and a small mess of jumper wires](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoToBreadboard)[^ArduinoISP] to be a programmer.
 At the other end of the scale there are standalone programmers of [variable](https://www.amazon.com/dp/B0973X6XP3/) [degrees](https://www.olimex.com/Products/AVR/Programmers/AVR-ISP-MK2/open-source-hardware) of [officialness](https://www.microchip.com/en-us/development-tool/ATAVRISP2) and [sophistication](https://www.microchip.com/en-us/development-tool/atatmel-ice).
 Any one would likely work.
 One nice thing about the Evil Mad Scientist shield in comparison to many of the others is that it has a nice [ZIF](https://en.wikipedia.org/wiki/Zero_insertion_force) socket for putting the ATmega into.
 With most other programmers you need to arrange to connect up a 6 or 10 pin ribbon cable to the ATmega somehow - whether that's jumper wires to a breadboard, or [something extra like this](https://www.tindie.com/products/jeffmurchison/tinyloadr-avr-breakout/).
 I do like [this ingenious method](https://www.tindie.com/products/ossiconelabs/isp-bridge-5atmel-attiny-x8-atmega-x8/)!

 Anyway, enough digression.
-Let's tell PlatformIO and VSCode more more how we want to set up use and program our ATmega8A.
+Let's tell PlatformIO and VSCode more about how we want to set up, use, and program our ATmega8A.

 I'd like to use the internal 8MHz oscillator to clock the ATmega.
 This will eliminate the need for an external [timing crystal](https://www.google.com/search?q=timing+crystal+for+ATmega8A) and associated circuitry, so it's also the minimalist's choice.
 It will also allow me to use the clock pins (pins 9 and 10 on the chip) as IO pins if I want to.
 I'm not sure if we'll actually *need* that many IO pins for this project - but it's a nice advantage to using the internal oscillator.